mbordash/InternetDJ/README.md

 ## Known deployment gotchas

-- This repo previously contained hardcoded `internetdj.co` and bucket host assumptions in several runtime paths.
-The backend paths used for uploads, auth, proxying, sockets, and Fly config examples now use environment-based settings.
-- The frontend still contains some hardcoded SEO/canonical URLs in individual page components.
-Those do not expose credentials, but you should update them if you want a fully rebranded deployment on a different domain.
+- Ensure your environment variables are set for your own domain, callback URLs, and storage endpoints.
+- If you rebrand or deploy on a different domain, update SEO/canonical metadata values in frontend pages.
-- Review submission uses parameterized SQL in `backend/routes/reviews.js`; the slash issue reported by a tester is more consistent with an error-handling/schema problem than SQL injection.
-Raw SQL errors should never be shown to end users.
+- Review submission uses parameterized SQL in `backend/routes/reviews.js`; keep generic error responses in production and avoid exposing raw SQL errors.

-## Security checklist for publishing

-- [ ] rotate all previously used production secrets
-- [ ] verify `.README-private`, `backend/.env`, and `frontend/.env` are not committed
-- [ ] check git history for old secrets
-- [ ] add your GPL license file
-- [ ] replace any remaining domain-specific branding you do not want public